julietaTechenski/TP-microservicios/DESIGN.md

 **Scenario C — Ranking fails to process a game result:**

-The event remains available for reprocessing.
+The `GameResultPublished` event remains available for reprocessing.
 Ranking's idempotency key ensures no double Elo updates.
 The leaderboard may show stale data temporarily (eventual consistency is acceptable for rankings).

 **Scenario D — Audit service is down:**